krasimir/stent/README.md

 }
 ```

+If you try transitioning to a state which is not defined into the `transitions` section or it has no actions in it State will throw an exception.
+It's because once you get into that new state you are basically stuck.

 ### `Machine.<create|get|flush|connect>`

-The `Machine` object is used for creating and fetching machines.
+The `Machine` object is used for creating/managing and fetching machines.

 ```js
 import { Machine } from 'stent';